Emergency alert for South Australian river community

 That could result in daily flows of up to 220 gigalitres.

-The SA government had secured more than 22,000 overnight beds for people forced from their homes and will construct 16 self-contained huts at the Riverland Exhibition Centre near Barmera, with the same site providing space for up to 200 caravans.
+The SA government had secured more than 22,000 overnight beds for people forced from their homes.
+It will also construct 16 self-contained huts at the Riverland Exhibition Centre near Barmera, with the same site providing space for up to 200 caravans.

 The state government has also taken a lease over a fully accessible site suitable for people with mobility issues and care needs, should it be required.

-Levee construction along the river is nearing completion with the last works expected to be finished in towns including Mannum, Berri and Loxton this week.
+Levee construction along the river is nearing completion.
+The work is expected to finish in towns such as Mannum, Berri and Loxton this week.

 Most ferry services across the river have closed or been moved to higher ground.